A Great Visit with Special Moments and Treats for a Break:

 - A visit to the Broad Museum in Downtown L.A. (free entry!):

 Also in downtown L.A., I just happened to come across *the coolest* bookstore!
-The Catholic book section was smaller than I would like, but I still managed to find three books and wish I could have brought home many more!
+I found three books and wish I could have brought home many more!
 See more from an article here.

 Now here’s the story referenced above from visiting the St. Monica Church: